c2lang/documentation/documentation/docs/language/struct_functions.md

 ## rules
 * struct-functions only work on struct/union types
 * struct-functions are defined in the same module as the struct (not necessary the same file!)
-* for a type type named _Foo_, struct functions must start with _foo\__.
-So the initial character changes to lower case and the name is followed by an underscore.
+* for a type type named _Foo_, struct functions must start with _foo\__ prefix.
+The initial character is changed to lower case and the name is followed by an underscore
 * there cannot be a regular member _x_ and a struct function _foo\_x_.
-* a static struct-functions is called on the type itself: Foo.myfunc(); It's not allowed to call this on a variable.
+* a static struct-function is called on the type itself: Foo.myfunc(); It's not allowed to call this on a variable
 * a static struct-function has no argument requirements
-* a (non-static) struct-functions is required to have 'Type\*' or 'const Type\*' as first argument
+* a (non-static) struct-function is required to have 'Type\*' or 'const Type\*' as the first argument
-* it's not allowed to use a struct-function for other uses then for a call.
+* it's not allowed to use a struct-function for other uses than to be called.
 So 'Ptr p = var.init' will result in an error
 * sub-structs cannot have struct functions